tisba/fritz-tls/README.md

 * `--key` and `--fullchain` to provide the private key and the certificate chain.
 * `--bundle` as an alternative for `--key` and `--fullchain`.
 The bundle where the password-less private key and certificate are both present.

+## Renew Automation

+You can use cron (on Linux) or launchd (on macOS) to run `fritz-tls` automatically.
+By default, it will check if the cert is still valid and only renew if the remaining validity is less then 30 days.
+Check out https://www.launchd.info to learn how launchd can be used or use https://launched.zerowidth.com to generate a plist file.

 ## TODOs and Ideas

 These are some things I'd like to to in the future: